Vegetarian's Japan Guide

 ☛ Remember to use the drink voucher to exchange a cup of coffee or juice at the station’s cafe given to you at Shinano Railway’s reception.

 ☛ If you want to see the conch-blowing performance, head down to the platform early.
+It starts soon after the train arrives at the platform.

 Inside Rokumon

-Rokumon consists of 3 carriages, each having a different layout.
 Although the flooring, tables, and chairs in Rokumon are all made from Nagano Prefecture‘s wood, the type of wood used differs in each carriage.

 The carriage that suits those traveling with their families and friends should be carriage 1.
 In addition to sofa seats, the carriage also has boxed seats, which are perfect for a delightful group chat or family time.
 There is even a wooden bowl pool to keep the young children entertained!

 Carriage 2 has a lounge-like interior with counter-seats and sofas in front of the wide windows.
 In other words, this is Rokumon’s best train carriage for scenery.
+Moreover, the carriage is where you can get commemorative photos and stamp.

 If you value privacy, carriage 3, which is divided into several 2-person private spaces, is perfect for you.
 Once the Japanese paper sliding doors are closed, you will have complete privacy.
 As the aisles and toilets are wide enough, wheelchair users can enjoy what Rokumon has to offer too!

-The Main Attractions that You Can See from Rokumon’s Window
+The Main Attractions That You Can See from Rokumon’s Window

 Traveling in the direction from Karuizawa to Nagano, below are a couple of spots that you will see.
+When something special can be seen from the window, the staff will inform you through the announcement, albeit in Japanese only.

-- Komorojō Castle Ruins (小諸城) will be on your left soon after the train departs Komuro Station (小諸駅).
+• Komorojō Castle Ruins (小諸城) will be on your left soon after the train departs Komuro Station (小諸駅).

-- Because the Sanada clan was once the feudal lord of Uedajō Castle, it was where a part of the Japanese periodic drama, Sanada-maru (真田丸), was filmed.
+• Because the Sanada clan was once the feudal lord of Uedajō Castle, it was where a part of the Japanese periodic drama, Sanada-maru (真田丸), was filmed.

-To conclude, the scenery from the Rokumon’s window is mainly Nagano Prefecture‘s beautiful countryside landscape.
+As shown in the video we took, the scenery from the Rokumon’s window is mainly Nagano Prefecture‘s beautiful countryside landscape.
 While it may not be particularly exciting if you aren’t a railfan who likes to take trains, you will certainly be touched and welcomed by those who wave at the train!

 You might even run into a couple of Shinano Railway’s station staff dressed in dark red armor at Ueda Station!